A Game Generative Network Framework with its Application to Relationship Inference: Game Generative Network for Team Game

-Based on the fact that most of the time we can only get the information that there is a relationship between two agents, but we have no idea about which kind of relationship (e.g., positive or negative) between them, we assume that the network $\mathcal{G}$ we get of $n$ agents is unsigned and unweighted, where an edge between $u$ and $v$ means that $u$ and $v$ know each other.
+Based on the fact that most of the time we can only get the information that there is a relationship between two agents, but we do not know which kind of relationship (e.g., positive or negative) between them, we assume that the network $\mathcal{G}$ we get of $n$ agents is unsigned and unweighted, where an edge between $u$ and $v$ means that $u$ and $v$ know each other.
 Given the network of the agents and the results of their decision makings, we can build a network in the framework of GGN.

 Based on the above considerations, we design the experiments as follows: For a real network $\mathcal{G}'$ which is signed and weighted, we stimulate the team game on $\mathcal{G}'$ and generate teaming results which can be considered as the real strategies the agents take.
 We use the teaming results and the ideal team game model on $\mathcal{G}$ (without $\mathcal{G}'$) to generate GGN and calculate the $k$th-order exponential kernel of the GGN to infer the relationships.
-Since $\mathcal{G}'$ is the real network, the weighted adjacency matrix of $\mathcal{G}'$ represents the real relationships between agents, which gives us a way to evaluate the accuracy of the relationship inference.
+Since $\mathcal{G}'$ is the real network, the weighted adjacency matrix of $\mathcal{G}'$ represents the real relationships between agents, which can serve as the ground-truth to evaluate the performance with respect to relationship inference.

-Here we should clarify that in the real world, the strategies taken by agents are influenced by very complicated factors, which are impossible to be modeled perfectly.
-Besides, not all agents will take the optimal strategy in a game.
-So in our experiments, we simplify the real-world situations, but this does not make a difference in our evaluation, for the purpose of this work is to propose a game generative network framework and see how powerful it is.

 We extract four datasets from Slashdot and Epinions \cite{massa2005controversial,kunegis2009slashdot,leskovec2010signed} (two from each one).
 Slashdot is a technology news website that lets users tag other users as friends and foes and Epinions is a product review website where users build links that indicate trust or distrust about other users.
 In order to make the team game converge, we build the network with undirected edges.
 The statistics of these datasets are listed in Table \ref{table:dataset}.